 The following Corporate guidance note provides comprehensive and up to date legal information covering:

-This checklist provides practical guidance on requirements for exchange and completion, and on the legal and practical issues to be considered by solicitors leading up to and at exchange and completion.
+This document provides practical guidance on requirements for exchange and completion, and on the legal and practical issues to be considered by solicitors leading up to and at exchange and completion.
 For guidance on the steps to be taken following completion, see Checklist: Post-completion matters (share purchase)—checklist.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.